bancika/diy-layout-creator/Building.md

 Repeat the Step 1, but for diylc-swing

+You may need to change the default target in build.xml for your OS.

 ##### Step 4: run diylc-swing #####

 Now we can run the application.
 Find "DIYLCStarter.launch" file in diylc-swing project.
 Right click and select "Run As" -> "DIYLCStarter".